Mitigram/Minigram-Presentation/PITCHME.md

 #### Browser support
 @snapend

-@snap[midpoint span-80 text-04]
+@snap[midpoint span-80 text-06]
 @ul
 - ECMAScript 3 is fully supported in all browsers.
 - ECMAScript 5 is fully supported in all modern browsers (https://caniuse.com/#feat=es5) .
 - JavaScript has had modules for a long time implemented via libraries (require.js), not built into the language.
 - ES6 is the first time that JavaScript has built-in modules.
 - Safari 10 and Edge 14 were the first browsers to fully support ES6 (https://caniuse.com/#feat=es6).
-- Internet Explorer does not support ES6.
+- Surprise, surprise... *Internet Explorer does not support ES6*. :-(
 - Chrome 68 and Opera 55 support ES7.
 @ulend
 @snapend